Telehealth & Telemedicine Accreditation

 Communication will occur through email, conference calls and educational webinars.

-Over the course of four months or less, URAC will partner with your designated team to create a framework for continuous improvement while ensuring patient protection.
-URAC’s approach provides standards of excellence—all developed in consultation with leading experts in the telehealth industry, including representatives from providers, technology firms, consumer organizations, insurers and academics—without prescribing how to meet those standards.
+Over the course of four months or less, URAC will partner with your designated team to create a framework for continuous quality improvement while ensuring patient privacy protection.
+URAC’s approach provides accreditation standards of excellence—all developed in consultation with leading experts in the telehealth industry, including representatives from providers, technology firms, hospitals and health systems, telehealth organizations, consumer organizations, insurers and academics—without prescribing how to meet those telehealth standards.
 The goal is to stimulate innovation in operations and across the continuum of care, including behavioral health.

 We award accreditation for a full three years and we require annual reporting of quality measures.